MrFMach/MrFMach/README.md

 - 🔭 I'm looking to use different embedded systems
 - 🌱 I want to learn more about RTOS
 - 🌱 I want to learn more about FPGA
-- 🦋 I like Raku langage
+- 🦋 I like Raku language

 #### What I like most in this area is the spirit of cooperation between developers.
 That way we will go far! 🚀🚀